Aryaman22102002/go2-convex-mpc/README.md

 ![WBC QP solve time per control tick across all gaits](results_mu08/wbc_timing.png)

 Mean solve time across all gaits is **1.5 ms**, well within the 5.0 ms budget at 200 Hz.
 The WBC never exceeds the real-time budget across 1000 control ticks per gait.
-The QP is intentionally small -- 18 variables during trot ($n_z = 12 + 3 \times 2$), 12 EOM equality rows, 10 friction cone rows, and 18 box constraint rows -- enabling fast solves with OSQP warm starting.
+The QP is intentionally small (18 variables during trot, $n_z = 12 + 3 \times 2$, 12 EOM equality rows, 10 friction cone rows, and 18 box constraint rows), enabling fast solves with OSQP warm starting.
 For reference, the centroidal MPC runs at 48 Hz with a mean cycle time of 3.19 ms against a 20.8 ms budget.

 ---